 What your houseplants are growing in can have a substantial environmental impact and using peat moss is damaging on a colossus scale.

 This familiar material is harvested from peat bogs, a type of wetland that holds and locks away one-third of the world's soil carbon.
-The bogs also reduce flooding in the local area, improve water quality and provide a habitat for wildlife, some of which are already rare or endangered.
+The bogs also reduce flooding in the local area, improve water quality and provide a habitat for diverse wildlife, some of which are already rare or endangered.

 Peat isn't even a particularly fantastic growing medium.
 It's mainly used because it's lightweight, cheap to harvest and retains a decent level of moisture that plants enjoy.